COVID19-Malta/COVID19-Data/README.md

 ## Number of Vaccination Doses

-The current data reflects the cumulative number of vaccination doses, the number of individuals that had second dose taken and the number of individuals that took the first dose (including J&J Vaccine) reported by date.
+The current data reflects the cumulative number of vaccination doses, the number of individuals that are fully vaccinated (either received two doses of two-dose course or one dose of one-dose coutrse), and the number of individuals that took a first dose (including of the one-dose course Johnson and Johnson vaccine), reported by date.

 ## COVID Alert Malta - Statistics Table